RVitca/DemoInternship/README.md

-This is a demo project to demonstrarate the power of GitExtensions
+This is a demo project to demonstrarate the power of GitExtensions 123456

-In order to start the project run "npm start"
+In order to start the project run "npm start" andraa